All Episodes

 I'm demanding that you pass this bill now.

-Pass this pass this bill now.
+Pass this, pass this bill now.

-And uh Dana Milbank in the Washington Post says this is more insulting than Joe Wilson saying you lie, you lie, sir, during his previous uh whatever it was, State of the Union or whatever whatever it was supposed to be when he the last time he was doing it.
+And Dana Milbank in the Washington Boast says, This is more insulting than Joe Wilson saying, you lie, you lie, sir, during his previous whatever it was, State of the Union or whatever it was supposed to be when he, the last time he was doing it, was it a State of the Union?

 I can't remember.

-Didn't he do a State of the European Union to uh that was pretty much what he had in mind for us.
+That was pretty much what he had in mind for us.

-Um the uh it's great, isn't it?
+It's great, isn't it?

-I don't know why he didn't have them, because uh our economy is trending highly Greek like, so for once the styrofoam Greek columns would have been highly appropriate.
+I don't know why he didn't have them because our economy is trending highly Greek-like.

 Instead, these Republicans just sit around tittering and giggling when he calls on them to pass this bill now.

-How how disrespectful of that?
+How disrespectful of that?

 What's there to respond to?

-He's asking us he's asking Congress to pass a bill that does not exist.
+He's asking us, he's asking Congress to pass a bill that does not exist.

 It has no corporeal reality.